GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 ## Why is mail traffic so low on gstreamer-devel?

-Our main arena for coordination and discussion are IRC and bugzilla, not mailing lists.
+Our main arenas for coordination and discussion are IRC and bugzilla, not the mailing lists.
 Join us in [`#gstreamer`][irc-gstreamer] on irc.freenode.net.
 There is also a [webchat interface][webchat-gstreamer].
 For larger picture questions or getting more input from more people, a mail to the gstreamer-devel mailing list is never a bad idea, however.